McKeesport, Pennsylvania

 McKeesport is a city in Allegheny County, Pennsylvania, United States.
-It is situated at the confluence of the Monongahela and Youghiogheny rivers and within the Pittsburgh metropolitan area.
+A suburb of Pittsburgh, it is situated at the confluence of the Monongahela and Youghiogheny rivers.
 The population was 17,727 as of the 2020 census.

 History

 Early history

 David McKee emigrated from Scotland and was the first permanent white settler at the forks of the Monongahela and Youghiogheny Rivers, the site of present-day McKeesport, in 1755.
 Around the time of the French and Indian Wars, George Washington often came to McKeesport to visit his friend, Queen Alliquippa, a Seneca Indian ruler.
-The Colonial Government granted David McKee exclusive right of ferrage over those rivers on April 3, 1769, called "McKee's Port".
+The Colonial Government granted David McKee exclusive right of ferriage over those rivers on April 3, 1769, called "McKee's Port".

 His son, John McKee, an original settler of Philadelphia, built a log cabin at this location.
 After taking over his father's local river ferry business, he devised a plan for a city to be called McKee's Port in 1795.
 John set out his proposal in the Pittsburgh Gazette, as part of a program under which new residents could purchase plots of land for $20.00.
 A lottery was used to distribute the plots to avoid complaints from new land owners concerning "inferior" locations.